dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 As is the case with every theory, the practical implementations may vary singnificantly and may have diverging degrees of success.
 In general, even though there is no golden-bullet solution to fit every imaginable scenario, there are some general design patterns that ensure a certain degree of performance, robustness, and security.

 ### 1. Agnostic Services
 Agnostic services implement logic that is common to multiple business problems.
 Separating agnostic logic into discrete services facilitates service reuse and composability.
 Furthermore, agnostic services could explicitly declare that they are agnostic.
 This makes it clear to future designers and builders that they are designed to be reused.

 ### 2. Atomic Service Transaction
 Services can be wrapped in atomic transactions with a rollback feature that reverses all actions and changes.
 Transaction management services can be implemented in the component layer and reused by multiple services.

 ### 3. Service Façade
 A service façade sits between a service and a contract.
 It eliminates the tight coupling between the service and its contract.
 This is intended to minimize changes to the service if the contract changes.
 A service can have multiple service façades to support multiple contracts.

 ### 4. Service Callback
 A service requires its consumers to call it asynchronously.
 If the consumer needs a response it provides a callback address.
 When the service reaches some milestone in processing it messages the consumer with a response.
 This approach frees resources and is useful when services are expected to be long running.

 ### 5. Multiple Service Contracts
 A service may support multiple contracts concurrently.
 This can be done to support backward compatibility (so that when a service changes all the consumers do not have to be updated).
 It is also done to provide different views to the service for different purposes (thus facilitating reuse).

 ### 6. Authentication Broker
 An authentication broker assumes responsibility for authenticating consumers.
 Consumers are issued a token they can use to access services.

 ### 7. Message Origin Authentication
 Digital certificates are used to authenticate clients.
 This results in preventing resource waste that could occur due to processing request of untrusted parties.

 ## SOA Best Practices
-Apart from the designed patterns described in the previsous section, certain best practices can be adopted that will greatly enhance the SOA implementation.
+Apart from the designed patterns described in the previous section, certain best practices can be adopted that will greatly enhance the SOA implementation.

 ### 1. Automated Service Integration Test Suites
 To manage service quality, it is recommended that an automated suite of tests be maintained along with the service.
 The suite needs to be executable as needed, with little or no setup time required.
 It should be able to properly test the main components within each layer of the service stack.